rahathosen/react-sorted-dnd-gallery/README.md

 - `ImageItem.jsx`: Component for rendering individual images in the gallery.
 - `ImageHeader.jsx`: Component for rendering the header of the image gallery with checkbox controls and delete functionality.
 - `utils.js`: Contains utility functions for handling various operations within the Image Gallery component.
-- Other utility libraries and dependencies for sorting and managing image data.